Yudista5/Website-Gardeen/README.md

-# Gardeen - Ecommerce Website
+# Gardeen - Ecommerce Website Design

-This is a simple e-commerce website that allows users to buy and sell products, especially for gardening.
+This is a simple e-commerce website powered by HTML5 that allows users to buy and sell products, especially for gardening.
 Gardeen has a main purpose: "For Evergreen Garden."
 The main tagline for the campaign is "Get.Grow.Green."
 As part of the campaign, we want to invite people to get plants, grow seeds, and make the world greener.

 ## Features

+* Landing page
+* About Us
 * List of products
 * Shopping cart
-* Checkout
-* Payment processing

 ## How to Use